Homeric-Freedom/guides/hbot_install.md

 ## 3. Create Directory and Clone Repositories

-Set up a directory for Hummingbot and Gateway, and clone their respective repositories.
+Set up an `hbot` directory for Hummingbot and Gateway, and clone their repositories.

 ```bash
 mkdir -p hbot